 There are many names, particularly among the descendants of Vikings in the Anglo-Saxon world that show the great love and respect held for the elves in a distant past.

-Alf, Alvar, Alfhild all derive from the Norse word for elf and the name Alfred is remembered for the Anglo-Saxon King Alfred the Great.
+Alf, Alvar, Alfhild all derive from the Norse word for elf.
+Even so, the name Alfred is remembered for the Anglo-Saxon King Alfred the Great.
 Alfred, ‘Ælfræd’ means ‘elf counsel’ and is still popular in Britain today.

 It is ironic that a king famous for holding the Vikings and their ‘Great Heathen Army’ in check in England should be named for beings that were held so sacred by the invading forces.
-If the armies were held back, it seems their culture was successful in crossing cultural boundaries and finding sympathetic hearts among the ranks of their enemies.
+If the armies were held back, it seems their culture was successful in crossing cultural boundaries.
+In the end finding sympathetic hearts among the ranks of their enemies.

 The name Alvin, ‘Ælfwine’, meaning ‘elf friend’, can still be heard in the English-speaking world today.
 Other names such as Alfled, ‘Ælfflæd’, meaning ‘elf beauty’ and Eldridge, ‘Ælfric’, meaning ‘elf ruler’ have fallen into disuse.

-Still, we can see that the Vikings and other Europeans viewed the elves as being beautiful, wise, and worthy of having their names attached to those of mortal children.
+Still, we can see that the Vikings and other Europeans viewed the elves as being beautiful, and wise.
+It was also popular to have their names attached to those of mortal children.